christophsk/segment-string/README.md

 Essentially, this is the Viterbi method applied to a unigram language model.
 For an interesting treatment, see the article by [Peter Novig](http://norvig.com/ngrams/ch14.pdf).

-The user can also supply their own (UTF-8 encoded) JSON file of word-frequency pairs, sorted descending by frequency, gzipped.
+The user can also supply their own gzip'd (UTF-8 encoded) JSON file of word-frequency pairs, sorted descending by frequency.

 ## Example
 See `example.py` for example usage: